 Fat Fish Ramen joined City Beach's buzzing foodie hot-spot, Empire Village, and they're serving bowls of brothy, noodle goodness to the masses—everything from pork, chicken and beef ramen as well as chicken katsu udon and salmon teriyaki soba.
 Don't miss the tasty Japanese desserts, including our fave mochi balls (ice cream wrapped in a glutinous rice cake) and the so-hot-right-now fish-shaped ice cream creation, taiyaki.

-Hikaru Ramen have so many variations of ramen that you could go every single day and never get sick of ramen!
+Hikaru Ramen has so many variations of ramen that you could go every single day and never get sick of the stuff.
 Take your pick from four different broths and then decide if you want pork, chicken, beef or even prawn.
 These guys also do dry ramen if you’re not into soup (apparently that’s a thing).